 Regionally Significant Collections

 Both Chicago and the Lowcountry have significant collections that illuminate each region’s artistic, cultural and historic heritage.
 Many of these collections are not currently accessible to the public.
 In some instances, they are in danger of deterioration or permanent loss.
-Our goal is to preserve these collections and provide public access to them, and promote new ways of experiencing their rich content.
+Our goal is to preserve these collections, provide greater public access to them, and promote new ways of experiencing their rich content.

 Frank Lloyd Wright Preservation Trust